JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 To select more than one category in the 'CONTENT' tab, press CTRL (Windows) or Comand (MAC).

-For the module to stay with the theme of appearance, the module class suffix should be applied according to the image as well as the module style and the head tag:
+For the module to stay with the theme of appearance, the module class suffix should be applied according to the image as well as the module style tag:

 ![our team ](screen_team_3.png)